rednt/python_automation/README.md

 - Backup important emails before use

 ### Contributions
 Contributions to improve this script are welcome!
-Feel free to:
-- Submit pull requests
+Feel free to submit pull requests
-- Improve documentation